-During FY 2015, the actual operating revenue from the stormwater utility fee was \$17.2 million.
-Operating expenditures were \$11.3 million and the stormwater replacement, renewal and improvement transfer (RR&I) totaled \$5 million, bringing total fund uses to \$16.3 million.
-For the fiscal year, the Stormwater Fund had a surplus of \$891,405.
+During FY 2016, the actual operating revenue from the stormwater utility fee was \$17.6 million.
+Operating expenditures were \$12.1 million and the stormwater replacement, renewal and improvement transfer (RR&I) totaled \$4.6 million, bringing total fund uses to \$16.7 million.
+For the fiscal year, the Stormwater Fund had a surplus of \$911,763.
 This was a result of revenues coming in 2% above budget and expenditures coming in 3% lower than estimates.
 In accordance with the financing policy, the surplus was transferred to the RR&I fund.

 The Stormwater Drainage System is operated on a full cost recovery basis with associated revenues and expenditures accounted for within the Stormwater Fund.
-Stormwater maintenance activities are provided by the Public Works Department, but are funded from the Stormwater Fund.
-In FY 2015, the budget for those activities was approximately \$6.8 million.
+In FY 2016, the budget for maintenance activities were approximately \$7.2 million.
 In addition to maintenance, a major portion of annual revenue goes to capital improvements to improve and expand the physical Stormwater Drainage System.
-The FY 2016 - FY 2020 Five-Year Capital Improvement Program includes 27 projects with the reinvestment of Stormwater revenue into the local economy and further improvement of our infrastructure.
-For the FY 2016 - FY 2020 Capital Projects planning period, the total cost of these projects is approximately \$43.8 million.
+The FY 2017 - FY 2021 Five-Year Capital Improvement Program includes 20 projects with the reinvestment of Stormwater revenue into the local economy and further improvement of our infrastructure.
+The total cost of these projects is approximately \$49 million.
 At this time, no debt funding is anticipated for any ongoing or future stormwater projects.

-During FY 2015 the base stormwater fee was \$7.95 per ERU per month.
+During FY 2016 the base stormwater fee was \$7.95 per ERU per month.
+As of October 1, 2016, this fee increased from \$7.95 to \$8.01 by the percentage change in the Consumer Price Index (CPI), as per City resolution, which will generate a projected FY 2017 annual revenue of \$16.7 million for residential and nonresidential service accounts only.
+The total budgeted revenue including other miscellaneous accounts is \$17.6 million.
 An ERU is the amount of impervious area associated with a typical single-family unit.
 This has been determined statistically to be 1,990 square feet.
-In these terms, then, the base monthly stormwater fee can be considered to be \$7.95 per residence.
+In these terms, then, the base monthly stormwater fee can be considered to be \$8.01 per residence.
 Nonresidential land uses typically have substantially more impervious surface than do residential uses.
-To determine the stormwater fee for a nonresidential parcel, the actual impervious area on the site is measured.
+To determine the stormwater fee for a non-residential parcel, the actual impervious area on the site is measured.
 The total impervious area is then divided by the ERU base area (1,990 square feet).
-The resulting multiple number of ERU's is then multiplied by the base monthly fee (\$7.95 per ERU) to get the monthly fee for that specific non-residential site.
+The resulting multiple number of ERU's is then multiplied by the base monthly fee (\$8.01 per ERU) to get the monthly fee for that specific non-residential site.

-The Stormwater Drainage System has approximately 91,034 customers.
-While approximately 92% of the customer base is residential, the 8% nonresidential customer base generates approximately 53% of the annual revenue.
-This again reflects the higher density of impervious area on nonresidential sites.
+The Stormwater Drainage System has approximately 79,344 customers (94,981 service locations).
+While approximately 92% of the customer accounts base is residential, the 8% nonresidential customer accounts base generates approximately 54% of the annual revenue.
+This again reflects the higher density of impervious area on the nonresidential sites.